elotroalex/chiens/_texts/translation.md

 - Three black children play in my eye
 - Solicited by dogs
 - and the open galaxies in my hand blaze the landscape
-- complaints
+- of complaints
 - of leprosy
-- elephantiasis
+- of elephantiasis
-- non-place of denial of justice, of lynchings, of slow deaths
+- of case dismissed, of denial of justice, of lynchings, of slow deaths
 - pickaninnies
 - pickaninnies
 - Oh, your unbreakable laughter
 - larvae laughter
 - egg laughter
-- your straw laughter in their steel
+- your laughter of straw in their steel
-- your lizard laughter on their walls
+- your laughter of cracks on the wall
 - your laughter of heresy in their dogma
 - your laughter tattooing their currencies under their noses
 - your irrepressible laughter
 - your laughter of vertigo wherein spellbound cities will sink
-- your bomb laughter late on their master's feet
+- your laughter of cannonball late on their masters' feet

 ---

 [83]({{site.baseurl}}/chiens/p083.html){:.pagetitle}

 - toucan
-- the disaster's wind
+- wind of disaster
 - sprinkled with hard liqueurs
-- sun-scented pickaninnies
+- sun-ravaged pickaninnies
 - torn pickaninnies, pay attention to the sunspot on your forehead
 - watch out for the evil spot on the sun
 - for the cancer of the sun that creeps towards your heart
 - until it falls
-- the laughter of your bare feet
+- laughter of your bare feet
 - the world
 - {:.pr} big mad flight of crushed chicken *(he laughs frantically.)*